-Note: Single polarization modes are available for all bandwidths, which yield double the number of channels and half the channel spacing.
+^{}Note: Single polarization modes are available for all bandwidths, which yield double the number of channels and half the channel spacing.
 Full Stokes polarization mode yields half the number of channels.

-+Note: Resolution is 2 × the spacing due to a Hanning filter applied to the data.
+[†]Note: Resolution is 2 × the spacing due to a Hanning filter applied to the data.
 Quoted resolution is at 300 GHz (1 mm). [‡]Note: Because of filtering, the useful (effective) bandwidth of this mode is 1875 MHz.

-Table 2: Spectral Capabilities per baseband for observations in dual polarization of the baseband at very fine spectral resolution (small channel spacing) and the other baseband to look at a large velocity range with very coarse spectral resolution (large channel spacing).
+of the baseband at very fine spectral resolution (small channel spacing) and the other baseband to look at a large velocity range with very coarse spectral resolution (large channel spacing).